carrythebanner/shiftcal/README.md

 ## How to setup & run locally

-1. First install docker (only tested on linux and mac)
+1. First install Docker (only tested on Linux and Mac)
 2. `cd` to the shiftcal directory
 3. Run `./nift up`
-4. Get a mysql dump from One
+4. Get a mysql dump from the Calendar Crew
 5. Temporarily move the dump into the shiftcal directory
 6. Run `cat dump.sql | ./nift mysql-pipe`
 7. Make a copy of `config.php.example` and rename it `config.php`
 8. Access https://localhost:4443 and ignore the certificate warning

 The event images are not included; the site will work without them.
-If you want to see the existing event images locally, get a backup of the images from One.
+If you want to see the existing event images locally, get a backup of the images from the Calendar Crew.
 Place the event images in `www/calendarimages`.

 ## To do list